Peter d'Hamecourt: Personal life

 D'Hamecourt was married to Russian Zoja Rjoetina, together they lived in the village of Ignatjevskoje, 130 km southeast of Moscow.
 They had been together since 1990.
 After his retirement in 2008 he first remained in Russia and later moved to France.
 In June 2011 d'Hamecourt was made a Knight in the Order of Orange-Nassau by the mayor of Bergen, North Holland, Hetty Hafkamp.
 At one point he had a tumour from his large intestine removed, he also suffered a transient ischemic attack.
-On 4 March 2018 he suffered a cerebral infarction, which left him partially paralized and confined to a wheelchair.
+On 4 March 2018 he suffered a cerebral infarction, which left him partially paralized and a wheelchair user.
 He became reliant on his wife during this period, which put stress on the relationship.
 During his recovery he made notes which with the help of close friend Trix Broekman were developed into the book Een leven op zijn kop.
 Neuropsychologist Erik Scherder stated that he had never read such an impressive account.

 He died of a heart attack on 3 December 2023 at his home in Lot-et-Garonne, France, at the age of 77.
 His elder sister Ada had predeceased him by four months.